yandex/django_replicated/README.md

 ### Global overrides

 In some cases it might be necessary to override how the middleware chooses a target database based on the HTTP request method.
-For example if you need to route certain POST requests to a slave if you know that the request handler doesn't do any writes.
+For example you might want to route certain POST requests to a slave if you know that the request handler doesn't do any writes.
 The settings variable `REPLICATED_VIEWS_OVERRIDES` holds the mapping of view names (urlpatterns names) or view import paths to database: